Running Start Admission & Testing Information

 - Applicants with a 3.0 cumulative GPA or higher* have met the admissions requirements.

-- Applicants with a 2.00 - 2.99 cumulative GPA will be considered for admission through a comprehensive review process, which takes into consideration: high school GPA, placement test scores, personal statement, high school grade trends and course rigor.
+- Applicants with a 2.00 - 2.99 cumulative GPA will be considered for admission through a comprehensive review process, which takes into consideration: high school GPA, placement recommendations for English and/or mathematics, personal statement, high school grade trends and course rigor.
 For those with a 2.00 - 2.49 GPA, a personal statement is required.

 - Homeschool students are evaluated on an individual basis and must submit both homeschool transcripts and appropriate test scores.